alsamitech/alsws/README.md

 ## ALSAMI WEB SERVER
+*a scalable, multithreaded family of POSIX webservers for any purpose*

 THIS IS THE REPOSITROY FOR THE ALSAMI WEB SERVER.
 THIS IS UNDER THE EXPAT (MIT) LISCENCE.
 Note: this project is independent from the .als frameworks.
 *for further reading, visit `docs/`*